Painting regular decks is easy, but can you paint composite decks or Trex?

 Paint lasts between 1-5 years on composite decking.
 On average, most paints last up to 3 years.
 Interior (or water-based paint) won’t last more than 1 year, while exterior (or oil-based) paint will last up to 5 years.

-Staining vs Painting
+Staining vs Painting (For Trex Decking)

 It’s better to stain than paint a Trex decking because its surface is absorbent and designed to accept stains.
 They are also porous, so the stain penetrates the surface and sticks well over them.

 Since Trex is porous, applying paint over it is hard because its surface will suck too much paint, and the finish will be uneven.
 You must apply a stain-blocking primer to prevent over-absorption.